Combinatorial Space Trajectories

 More details of this tour on request.
 Send email to

-Delete all gtoc4. parts from the address.
+In doing so, delete all gtoc4. parts from the address.

 A list of about 7,000 asteroids was given and a